Israel-Anaba/DAP-Trainee-Story_Israel-Anaba/README.md

 6. What do you think of the flexibility of the program?

-   `TThe flexibility of the program greatly contributed to my success.
+   `The flexibility of the program greatly contributed to my success.
 It allowed me to join any lecture session from anywhere in the world with just a screen.
 In case of missed sessions, there were videos and other accompanying materials available to aid in catching up.`

 7. Do the projects worked on help you test your ability / skills?